Mexico, U.S. seek to dispel tension over labour tweak to trade deal

 MEXICO CITY/WASHINGTON (Reuters) - The U.S. and Mexican governments on Monday sought to defuse a controversy over Washington’s plan to monitor Mexican labour standards under a new regional trade deal, with Mexico saying it was satisfied by U.S. assurances it was not sending inspectors.

-Mexico, the United States and Canada on Tuesday agreed to revised terms for the United States-Mexico-Canada Agreement (USMCA), the deal due to replace the 1994 North American Free Trade Agreement (NAFTA) which underpins commerce in the region.
+Mexico, the United States and Canada on Tuesday agreed to revised terms for the United States-Mexico-Canada Agreement (USMCA), to replace the 1994 North American Free Trade Agreement (NAFTA).

-That same day, the U.S. Congress set out how the United States planned to send attaches south to monitor application of Mexican labour laws, which Democratic lawmakers worry are too lax.
+That same day, the U.S. Congress set out how Washington planned to send attaches south to monitor application of Mexican labour laws, which Democratic lawmakers worry are too lax.

-Over the weekend, the Mexican government raised objections to the plan.
-On Monday, U.S. Trade Representative Robert Lighthizer met with Mexican deputy foreign minister Jesus Seade in Washington and said in a letter that the use of attaches was a common practice, and that Mexican legislation would be upheld.
+Over the weekend, the Mexican government objected to the plan.
+On Monday, U.S. Trade Representative Robert Lighthizer met with Mexican deputy foreign minister Jesus Seade in Washington and said in a letter that use of attaches was a common practice, and that Mexican legislation would be upheld.

-“These personnel will not be ‘labour inspectors’ and will abide by all relevant Mexican laws,” Lighthizer said in the letter released by his office.
+“These personnel will not be ‘labour inspectors’ and will abide by all relevant Mexican laws,” Lighthizer said in the letter.
 Asked whether the letter satisfied Mexico’s concerns, Seade told reporters in Washington: “Absolutely.”

 “Ambassador Lighthizer was completely in the right... in saying sorry,” Seade said, adding that Mexican officials had not identified anything else “questionable” in the U.S. plan.